 And Mario talks.
 Once he has started, there’s no stopping the tide of loneliness that’s been a part of him for years.
 He’s not a talker; he is used to dealing with things himself, doesn’t open up, doesn’t discuss his inner life with anyone.
 It’s always been an issue between them; Marco pushing to be let in and Mario pushing to keep to himself.

 He can’t deny that all he can feel is relief after he’s stopped talking.
-It probably helps that Marco has tugged him close and keeps pressing kisses to his head even after all those terrible words are out.
+It probably helps that Marco has tugged him close and keeps pressing kisses to his hair even after all those terrible words are out.

 I bought a new place in the South when you told me that you would move back, he says.
 Wasn’t sure if that’s what you wanted though.